IgorLucindo/wordle-optimization-GAME/README.md

 ### 4) GPU Acceleration

-To address the computational cost of look-ahead search (Regular Mode), we implemented a parallelized GPU solver.
+To address the computational cost of look-ahead search (regular mode), we implemented a parallelized GPU solver.

 * **Exhaustive Search (Subtree All):** Reduced build time from **~120 hours** (CPU) to **8.3 hours** (GPU), a **93.1% reduction**.
 * **Optimized Search (Subtree Top 10):** Reduced build time from **~4.3 minutes** (CPU) to just **20.6 seconds** (GPU), enabling near real-time decision tree construction.